 Meet Karen

 Growing up I received a strong foundation in the arts at The Ashtabula Arts Center, in Ashtabula, Ohio.
 I studied with George Olson during my college years at The College of Wooster in Wooster, Ohio, but I didn’t continue with my painting.
 Four years ago I picked up my brushes again.
 In 2003 I was diagnosed with GIST (Gastrointestinal Stromal Tumor Cancer) which I am still being treated for.
 In 2006 I lost a dear cousin to cancer.
-When I was at his hospital bedside, I couldn’t concentrate enough to read, so I picked up some paint brushes and started to paint.
+When I was at his hospital bedside, I couldn’t concentrate enough to read, so I picked up some paintbrushes and started to paint.
 It was a wonderful release for my emotions.
 After such a long time away from painting, it was as if I had opened a vein and paint was running out instead of blood.
-I think some of my cousin’s zest for life got mixed into the paints and was somehow mysteriously transfered to my brush.
+I think some of my cousin’s zest for life got mixed into the paints and was somehow mysteriously transferred to my brush.
 I keep a picture of him in my studio – he looks over my shoulder and says either “not bad” or “fish bait!”
-He was a first rate fisherman off the Kona Coast of Hawaii.
+He was a first-rate fisherman off the Kona Coast of Hawaii.
 He “hooked me” into painting.

 Recently I have studied watercolor with Judi Whitton and oil painting with Guildo Frick.
 I am a member of the Missouri Watercolor Society and the Springfield Regional Arts Council.
 You can find me on the SRAC’s Artist Registry.